 The own location, the search history, the used language as well as the search preferences refine the preselection of the search results.
 For example, it makes a difference whether you are looking for “Football” in Germany or the USA.

 After passing through all algorithm-based filters, the search results are displayed.
-As the Internet is constantly evolving, Google is constantly working on the further development of its algorithms.
+As the Internet is continuously evolving, Google is continually working on the further development of its algorithms.

 For Donald Trump, the train has probably left.
 His name is so often associated with other terms that Google’s search results inevitably appear in an unflattering order.
 However, the search results for the same search term could look different tomorrow.
 It is therefore particularly important for companies (which are somewhat more discreet in their public relations) to continually analyze their web presence and adapt it if necessary.
 Because if all factors fit, the own goals and Googles opinion can be brought quite in line.